cooladrian19/mai_recipe/README.md

 # MaiRecipe
-An inspirational culinary web app where users are inspired to cook
+An inspirational culinary web app where users are inspired to cook meals based on the ingredients they currently have.

+## Instructions